HelloAOLab/bible-api/docs/reference/README.md

     thisChapterApiLink: string;

     /**
+     * The links to different audio versions for the chapter.
+     */
+    thisChapterAudioLinks: TranslationBookChapterAudioLinks;

+    /**
      * The link to the next chapter.
-     * Null if this is the last chapter in the book.
+     * Null if this is the last chapter in the translation.
      */
     nextChapterApiLink: string | null;

     /**
+     * The links to different audio versions for the next chapter.
+     * Null if this is the last chapter in the translation.
+     */
+    thisChapterAudioLinks: TranslationBookChapterAudioLinks;

+    /**
      * The link to the previous chapter.
-     * Null if this is the first chapter in the book.
+     * Null if this is the first chapter in the translation.
      */
     previousChapterApiLink: string | null;

+    /**
+     * The links to different audio versions for the previous chapter.
+     * Null if this is the last chapter in the translation.
+     */
+    previousChapterAudioLinks: TranslationBookChapterAudioLinks;

     /**
      * The information for the chapter.